-First, after any Spectrum Upgrade, check to see if there has been any Certification Paks released since the version you upgraded to was released.
+First, after any Spectrum Upgrade, check to see if there has been any Certification Packs released since the version you upgraded to was released.
 This is to ensure the version you upgraded to also has the most recent Certifications.
-You can find Certification paks listed here:
+Please contact Spectrum Support to check if there are any Certification Packs for your version of Spectrum.

 Second, after any Spectrum Upgrade, it is recommended to run the provided "NewMM.pl" script located in <SPECROOT>/Install-Tools/PostInstall